 Another key change is the amount of time it will take to get your visa application reviewed.
 Currently, this depends on the country where you lodge your application and it can take anywhere from 6 weeks to 6 months to get a decision.
 According to today’s announcement, the new Health and Care Visa will be approved or denied in 3 weeks.
 Again, this is a massive improvement on the current system as applicants will now be able to plan their future lives much more easily based on their visa decision.

-If you are a healthcare professional who is thinking of migrating to the UK, then we offer the highest possible personalised IELTS preparation service available at a very reasonable cost.
-You can find all of our courses at www.myieltsclassroom.com, or you can email us at firstname.lastname@example.org, so that you can talk to us personally about your IELTS journey.
+If you are a healthcare professional who is thinking of migrating to the UK, then we offer the highest possible personalised IELTS preparation service.
+You can find all of our courses at www.myieltsclassroom.com, or our special Express Writing course for medics here.

 Why is the UK government introducing the new Health and Care Visa?

 There are two main reasons.
 Firstly, at the end of 2020, the UK will leave the European Union.
 Many of the healthcare staff in the UK are from Europe and since the announcement, they have already left the UK or plan to do so once the move becomes official on January 1st 2021.
 This has left our NHS understaffed and so the government needs to find a way to replace these key workers.

 Secondly, the recent outbreak of COVID19 has highlighted the need for the NHS to increase its staffing capacity.
 The new UK health and care visa will allow the UK to increase the number of healthcare professionals it admits to the country in a very short period of time and will hopefully make us a more attractive destination for the doctors, nurses, and dentists that we do desperately need.